JiaziChen111/Ch_Synthetic/README.md

 ### Difference Between the Stage and Commit Steps
 You don't want keep a record of *every* little change you do.
 You want to make changes and once you are happy with the new version (no mistakes in code, compilation errors, consistent output), you add the file to the staging area.

 It is recommended to commit *per discrete task* (which may involve multiple files).
 However, you may be modifying more files than the ones involved in a particular task.
 With `git add` you can select which of the modified files have to do with that particular task, and commit only changes to those files without having to commit the other modified files (unrelated to the task).
-In other words, staging allows you to commit changes per task; it is preferred to make 'small' frequent commits rather than big infrequent commits.
+In other words, staging allows you to commit changes per task.
+That is, with `git add` you can select which files to include but when using `git commit` you don't choose which files since all the files in the staging area are committed.
-- Note that when using `git add`, you can select which files to include but when using `git commit` you don't choose which files since all the files in the staging area are committed.
+- Make 'small' frequent commits rather than big infrequent commits.

 ### Git Workflow (Branching, Merging, Pull Requests)